InDiD: Instant Disorder Detection via Representation Learning: Methods

 The second term approximates the expected time to false alarm looking at interval with no changes either $[0, \theta_i]$ or $[0, T]$, if there are no change point in $i$-th sequence ($\theta_i = \infty$) (see ~\ref{sec:proofs} for detailed proofs):

-\begin{theorem} The loss function $\tilde{L}^h(f_\vecW, D, c)$ from~\eqref{eq:final_loss}: \begin{itemize} \item[(1)] is a lower bound for a Lagrangian for $\mathscr{\tilde{L}}(\tau)$ from criteria~\eqref{eq:criteria_lagrange}; \item[(2)] is differentiable with respect to $p_k^i$ and, thus, $\vecW$. \end{itemize} \end{theorem} The proof for (1) is given in Appendix \ref{sec:proofs}.
+\begin{theorem} The loss function $\tilde{L}^h(f_\vecW, D, c)$ from~\eqref{eq:final_loss}: \begin{itemize} \item[(1)] is a lower bound for a Lagrangian for $\mathcal{\tilde{L}}(\tau)$ from criteria~\eqref{eq:criteria_lagrange}; \item[(2)] is differentiable with respect to $p_k^i$ and, thus, $\vecW$. \end{itemize} \end{theorem} The proof for (1) is given in Appendix~\ref{sec:proofs}.
 The (2) is clear from the equations.

 Given the results above, our differentiable loss function is a lower bound for the principled loss function in~\eqref{eq:criteria_lagrange}.
-The proposed loss is an accurate approximation to the true one since the high order terms in the sums have a lower magnitude.
-Each new term is multiplied by a value of magnitude $p^i_k$ before the change and $(1 - p^i_k)$.
-So, if models are of reasonable quality, we observe an exponential decrease for $k$-th order terms it is proportional to $(1 - p)^k$ or $p^k$.
+The proposed loss is an accurate approximation to the true one since the high-order terms in the sums have a lower magnitude.
+Each new term is multiplied by a value of magnitude $p^i_k$ before the change and $(1 - p^i_k)$ -- after it.
+So, if models are of reasonable quality, we observe an exponential decrease for $k$-th order terms as they are proportional to $(1 - p)^k$ or $p^k$.